List of The Blacklist characters: Donald Ressler

-In "Tom Connolly", with Cooper removed from being the FBI Director of Counterterrorism and finally being aware of the Cabal, Wright names Ressler as acting director.
+In "Tom Connolly", with Cooper removed from being the FBI director of counterterrorism and finally being aware of the cabal, Wright names Ressler as acting director.
 When Liz goes on the run after killing Tom Connolly, Ressler urges her to come in, saying that otherwise, he will have to lead the FBI manhunt against her.

-In "The Troll Farmer", Ressler interrogates Cooper for his involvement in letting Liz escape and learns a few of the Cabal's plans for the FBI itself.
-He eventually decides to release Cooper but warns that they will keep an eye on him.
-In "Marvin Gerard", Red informs Ressler that the Cabal had set a trap up for Liz at the airport and he rushes in to prevent the departure.
+In "The Troll Farmer", Ressler interrogates Cooper for his involvement in letting Liz escape and learns a few of the cabal's plans for the FBI itself.
+He eventually decides to release Cooper, but warns that they will keep an eye on him.
+In "Marvin Gerard", Red informs Ressler that the cabal had set a trap up for Liz at the airport and he rushes in to prevent the departure.
 Though he succeeds, Liz is shaken up by his reckless actions, believing he wanted to capture her, and flees the scene before Ressler could explain himself.
 He is later visited by Tom Keen, who wishes to assist him, knowing trouble is on the horizon for both Red and Liz.
 In "Eli Matchett", Ressler refuses his help and warns him to stay out of his way.

-After arresting Liz, Ressler joins Red's efforts to protect her from the Cabal, aiding in protecting Karakurt in "the Director".
-He later tells Liz that he believes she was framed and he would not have arrested her if he believed he couldn't protect her.
-Ressler can protect Liz until Red forces the Cabal to exonerate her.
+After arresting Liz, Ressler joins Red's efforts to protect her from the cabal, aiding in protecting Karakurt in "the Director".
+He later tells Liz that he believes she was framed and he would not have arrested her if he believed he could not protect her.
+Ressler can protect Liz until Red forces the cabal to exonerate her.
 He then returns control of the task force to the reinstated Cooper.

-In the season 4 episode "Philomena", Ressler's old friend Julian Gale invites Ressler to join his investigation into the eighty-six bodies exhumed by Mr. Kaplan.
+In the season-four episode "Philomena", Ressler's old friend Julian Gale invites Ressler to join his investigation into the 86 bodies exhumed by Mr. Kaplan.
 Cooper suggests Ressler do so to help the task force stay ahead of Gale's investigation.